 Probe app features: GPS tracking and beyond

-Probe is more than another GPS tracking app available in Sri Lanka.
+Probe is more than another GPS tracking app.
 The app uses the smartphone to collect location data, take photos, scan QR codes, and much more.
 Let’s take a close look at each feature making the app unique.

 From the Probe home screen, you can access any features through widgets.
 By tapping any of the widgets, you can send SOS, chat with FiOS system users, change activity status (busy/occupied), send images, access tracking information, and switch to the map view.

 If you need to understand your current location, switch to the map view, zoom it for more precision or rotate it.
 From here, you can also activate any Probe feature in one click or access the “Tracking” section.